H2Devs/ActiveUs/README.md

 This is a project for us to be active and for the world to be active.

-Activities will find you if you are connected through this product.
+Activities will find you if you are connected through ActiveUs.